Lastest update March 1, 2025

-On March 1, 2024, the federal judge presiding over sole pending case testing the validity of the Corporate Transparency Act (CTA) struck down the CTA as unconstitutional.
+On March 1, 2024, the federal judge presiding over NSBA v.
+Yellen, which questions the constitutionality of the Corporate Transparency Act (CTA), struck down the CTA as unconstitutional.
+However, the summary judgment order only imposed an injunction against enforcement by the government against the plaintiffs in that case.
 The CTA imposes mandatory reporting obligations on millions of small businesses operating throughout the US, ostensibly to enhance corporate transparency and combat financial crime.
+However, the court did not enter an injunction

 The CTA, which took effect on January 1, 2024, requires a wide range of companies to provide personal information about their beneficial owners and company applicants to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).
 More than 32.5 million existing small and larger business entities appear to be subject to the CTA.
 This number includes many, if not most, small businesses operated in every U.S. state.
 By mid-February, approximately a half million reports had been filed under the CTA.